DS4PS/cpp-523-fall-2019/help.md

 ## Discussion Board Etiquette

 We are using GitHub Issues for discussion boards to practice posting questions in a style simiilar to popular data science forums like StackOverflow.

-These discussion boards are amazing resources because you can post complex questions and talented professionals from around the world will help solve your problems FOR FREE!
-There is some skill involved in asking questions so that they are clear, and providing a simple example that demonstrate your particular problem.
-This will improve the responses that you receive and avoid annoying community members.
+Discussion boards are amazing resources because you can post complex questions and talented professionals from around the world will help solve your problems FOR FREE!

+There is some skill involved in asking questions so that they are clear, concise, and provide the information needed for someone to offer a solution.

-For example, StackOverflow has a nice succinct guide [asking clear questions on StackOverflow](https://stackoverflow.com/help/how-to-ask) and Jon Skeet has an excellent [blog post](https://codeblog.jonskeet.uk/2010/08/29/writing-the-perfect-question/) on the topic.
+For example, StackOverflow has a succinct guide on [asking clear questions](https://stackoverflow.com/help/how-to-ask) and Jon Skeet has an excellent [blog post](https://codeblog.jonskeet.uk/2010/08/29/writing-the-perfect-question/) on the topic.

 ## Simple Rules for Clear Questions